csclab/CGA-BNI/README.md

       + We could change the arguments as in the above figure

 - Results are stored in the project folder and named as **run1**, **run2**, ...

--
+Contact us: trinhhungcuong@tdtu.edu.vn
-- We are still updating the guide until 28/03 10:00AM.

 Thanks for your interests!